Scorpion EVO 9mm Carbine

 Sight Radius

-Many firearm owners have a dedicated home defense gun, and a PCC checks all the desired boxes.
-It has less recoil than the typical shotgun, making it great for smaller or recoil-sensitive shooters.
+Many firearm owners choose a dedicated home defense weapon, and a PCC is an excellent option.
+It offers less recoil than a typical shotgun, making it ideal for smaller or recoil-sensitive shooters.
 When compared to a pistol, a carbine will provide an increase in accuracy, especially in high-stress situations.
 Having a longer sight radius held closer to your eye makes a big difference.

 They are also lighter than most ARs, which are quickly becoming a common home defense choice.